 At Roma Termini train station, buy at any Trenitalia machine the ticket to Fondi-Sperlonga station (€6,90).
 The trip to Sperlonga takes approximately 1h15, once you arrive there, buy the bus ticket at the cafeteria (€1,50 each), the bus will take you to the historic center, you can also buy it on the bus, with the driver (this ticket doesn’t have to be validated).
 The bus departs every hour from the station; it stops in the middle of the road several times to get more people; it takes around 15 minutes to get to the beach.

 Get off the bus at the first stop on the beach, so you’ll be close to two beaches of the city (you can walk from one to another).
 Talk to the driver if you have doubts about your stop, we just followed the flow; there was a crowd next to us, dressed as they were going to the beach; we followed them.

 To return you can catch the bus at the same point where you stopped before (on the waterfront avenue), but pay attention because not all the buses that stop there go to the train station, the schedule is written on the board.
 We took the bus at 5:10 pm, when we got to the station we bought the tickets back to Rome Termini (€6,90), and we arrived there around 7:30 pm.

-Detail, at the end of the afternoon the buses are full, everyone is leaving the beach, so be prepared to a packed bus ride full of sunburned vacationers.
+Detail, at the end of the afternoon the buses are full, everyone is leaving the beach, so be prepared for a packed bus ride full of sunburned vacationers.
 They are not very organized to get on the bus; they try to get through the door at the same time.
 So put your face in there and go along otherwise you’ll have to wait for the next bus.
 No one will open the way for you just because you got to the bus stop before everybody else.